duncanmcclean/simple-commerce/docs/upgrade-guide.md

 If you wish, you may enable the 'standard tax engine'.
 The Standard Tax Engine is more complicated but comes with super powers (compared to a single tax rate 😅).
 It allows you to set tax rates based on the type of products purchased and the customer's billing address.

-A full explination of both engines is available in [the documentation](https://simple-commerce.duncanmcclean.com/tax).
+A full explanation of both engines is available in [the documentation](./tax).

 ## Changes